tobek/laminae/gpt3.md

 prompts:

+- Intro to lamina, then:
-- [demonym] have no concept of time as we know it; instead they
+	- [demonym] have no concept of [concept, e.g. time] as we know it; instead they...
+	- The most surprising feature of this lamina is that...

+check out presets

 ***